veganhacktivists/animalsupportbot/README.md

 # Blacklisted Subreddits (in addition to defaults)
 blacklisted:
   - depression
   - suicidewatch
 ```

 - `threshold` is a `float` that determines the minimum similarity score that an input sentence must have to be declared a succesful match.
-- `hint-threshold` is a `float` that determines the minimum similarity score that an input must have to be declared a succesful match **to a hinted argument**.
+- `certain_threshold` is a `float` which determines the similarity score above which the top-1 neighbor is selected, over a weighted vote.
-- `n-neighbors` is an `int` that determines how many neighbors to consider in the weighted vote argument classification.
+- `n_neighbors` is an `int` that determines how many neighbors to consider in the weighted vote argument classification.

+- `hint_arg_threshold` is a `float` that determines the similarity score that the mention text must have to be matched with an argument.
+- `hint_threshold` is a `float` that determines the minimum similarity score that a sentence must have to be declared a succesful match **to a hinted argument**.
+- `hint_certain_threshold` and `hint_n_neighbors` are the same as above, except for hinted argument matching.

 - `refresh_rate` is an `int` that determines how long the bot will sleep for after checking mentions, in seconds.
 - `whitelisted` is a list of subreddits that the bot can respond to comments in